-Format insights into a presentable document
+Format insights into a user-friendly format

 Use advanced statistical analysis

-- Analysis of Variance (ANOVA) Test– Commonly used with a regression study to find out what effect independent variables have on the dependent variable.
+- Analysis of Variance (ANOVA) test – Commonly used with a regression study to find out what effect independent variables have on the dependent variable.
 It can compare multiple groups simultaneously to see if there is a relationship between them.

-- Crosstab Analysis– Used in quantitative market research to analyse categorical data – that is, variables that are different and mutually exclusive and allows you to compare the relationship between two variables in contingency tables.
+- Crosstab analysis – Used in quantitative market research to analyse categorical data – that is, variables that are different and mutually exclusive, and allows you to compare the relationship between two variables in contingency tables.